 Why?
 Because his pages get the highest amount of CTR through organic search.

 SEO expert and marketing guru, Mr. Neil Patel says that a list type article which has a number that ends with ‘0’ are much loved by viewers.
-That means an article with titles like Top 10 or Top 20 or 100 Places to visit receives higher clicks than Top 8 or Top 6 type articles.
+That means an article with titles like Top 10 or Top 20 or 100 Places to visit receives higher CTR than Top 8 or Top 6 like articles.

 If you seriously want to score in the internet world, come out with articles that are informative as well as easy to read.
 And list type articles are the preference of the viewers.